Space Explorer Web App

 Mapping & Desk Identification

-Digital Map Pro (3D Rich Map) Setup:
+AI Digital Map Pro (3D Rich Map) Setup:

 Desk IDs must be included in a CAD file to create a Workstation space type.